chirag6451/react_hooks/README.md

 # React Build Git Hooks

-This repository contains Git hooks that enforce running build commands for React apps before commits or pushes.
-This ensures that all team members verify their builds work before sharing code.
+This repository contains Git hooks that enforce running build commands for React apps before commits or pushes and ensure sensitive files are properly added to .gitignore.
+This ensures that all team members verify their builds work before sharing code and don't accidentally commit sensitive information.

 ## Features

 - Automatically finds all React apps in your repository
 - Runs the appropriate build command for each app (`build:dev` or `build`)
 - Prevents commits/pushes if any build fails
+- Checks and updates .gitignore to include sensitive files and directories
 - Easy to install and distribute to your team

 ## Installation Options